 The route between Seattle and San Francisco is over 800 miles long.
 It crosses multiple mountain ranges, and passes through many largely uninhabited (but beautiful) areas.

 Multiple people have taken that trip (and further south) with electric cars.
-The biggest challenge, as of late 2015, is the lack of charging infrastructure between the Oregon-California border and the Sacramento region.
+For a long time the biggest hurdle was the lack of charging infrastructure between the Oregon-California border and the Sacramento region.
+Folks making this trip made-do with stopping at RV parks or campgrounds because RV owners frequently use NEMA 14-50 outlets, meaning an electric car owner can carry a 6 kiloWatt charging station to charge at an RV park.

 North of the Oregon-California border, up to Seattle and Vancouver BC is the West Coast Electric Highway.
-It has CHAdeMO fast charging stations spaced every 50 miles or so along the highways.
-Travel with a Nissan Leaf, Mitsubishi i-MiEV or Kia Soul EV is very nice.
-Fast charging stations supporting the Combo Charging System (CCS) cars are being built, but installation is a couple years behind CHAdeMO station installation.
+It has fast charging stations spaced every 50 miles or so along the highways.

 Even so, multiple people have driven through the stretch between the Sacramento area and the Oregon-California border.

-How does a car like the Nissan Leaf, with an 80 mile range in optimal conditions, and more like 60-70 through serious mountains, make it from the Oregon-California border to Sacramento?
-That's over 200 miles, with the first 100 or so miles driving through rugged mountainous terrain around Mt.
-Shasta.
+How does a car like the Nissan Leaf, with an 80 mile range in optimal conditions, and more like 60-70 through serious mountains, make it through an area lacking charging infrastructure?
+The distance from the Oregon-California border to Sacramento is over 200 miles with over 100 miles of rugged mountainous terrain.
+In the past had zero charging stations, but people made it through that region.

-The trick is to stop at RV parks.
-Many of them have 240 volt 50 amp power outlets.
+The trick is stopping at RV parks.
+Many have 240 volt 50 amp power outlets.
 While they're meant to be used by RV owners, with the right adapters you can carry a portable 6 kiloWatt charging station and refuel your electric car at any RV park.

 Lesson If the public charging infrastructure lacks, by picking the right EVSE you can carry your own charging infrastructure.